matthewlong29/PareAndFlourish_Site/_posts/professional-development/2016-11-14-capsule-wardrobe.md

 What’s a capsule wardrobe and why do you care?
 A capsule wardrobe is a set of staple pieces that you can add seasonal pieces to, as necessary.
 You care because when you open your closet, you realize that you have “nothing to wear.”

 Transitioning from your college wardrobe into a professional one is tricky.
 The real world won’t like your yoga pants/jeans rotation.
 We don’t know why.
-It’s an unreasonable, cruel world.
+It’s an unreasonable, cruel place.

 Your instinct is probably something like this: “I have to go to the mall and find ten pieces of clothing (all under $20) as fast as I can before that interview/job fair/networking event next week.”
 We’ve had our fair share of Aeropostale camis and thin cardigans.
+It's hard to get out of that mindset.

 Please don’t.
 Quality versus quantity comes into play here, as it will with almost anything.
 I think we can all agree that you’d rather have one $60 pair of well-fitting, nicely made jeans, rather than two $30 pairs that stretch out and fall down every time you sit or stand.